analysiscenter/batchflow/doc/pipeline.md

 - a chain of actions
 - a pipeline algebra

 An action chain is a concise and convenient way to write pipelines.
-But sometimes it's not enough, for instance, when you want manipulate with many pipelines adding them or multiplying as if they were numbers or matrices.
+But sometimes it's not enough, for instance, when you want to manipulate with many pipelines adding them or multiplying as if they were numbers or matrices.
 And that's what we call `a pipeline algebra`.

 There are 5 operations available: `+`, `*`, `@`, `<<` , `>>`.